hashimxali123/SQE-Assignment4/performance.md

 are similar is coming to us many times, then we will make a server in between them and will do the cache loading in the server, so that it will only take a long latency rate first time only but not after first time.

+Even `Google` also provide the cache loading by the keyword of `cache: website.com`.